 Residency: Northwestern McGaw Family Medicine Residency at at Humboldt Park

-Sreela completed the Osher Center Integrative Medicine Fellowship in 2018, and is now leading the development of an integrative medicine program for a Chicagoland Federally Qualified Health Center.
-She pursued this fellowship opportunity in to bring integrative medicine to the underserved.
-In college, she discovered that her passion lies in the intersection of social justice and medicine.
+Dr. Namboodiri completed the Osher Center Integrative Medicine Fellowship in 2018 with a focus on bringing integrative medicine to the underserved.
+After her fellowship, she was hired by a Chicago area federally qualified health center to lead the development and implementation of integrative medicine options for the community they serve.
+In college, Dr. Namboodiri discovered that her passion lies in the intersection of social justice and medicine.
 In the years that followed, she worked in HIV/AIDS care as a Case Manager at the AIDS service center of NYC and a Research Assistant at the NY State Department of Health AIDS Institute.
 These experiences led her to medical school to become a primary care physician for underserved and marginalized populations.
 In medical school, she expanded her interest in underserved medicine by pursuing a Family Care Track and research experiences that deepened her understanding of how social and economic factors impact health.
 She was co-awarded an Arnold P. Gold Foundation Student Service Fellowship for research related to food security in pregnant women and the food environment in Baltimore.
-Through these experiences, Sreela realized that looking at the full context of a person's life not only includes social and economic factors, but also their mental, emotional, and spiritual well-being.
-She completed an Integrative Medicine elective in her fourth year of medical school.
+Through these experiences, Dr. Namboodiri realized that looking at the full context of a person's life not only includes social and economic factors, but also their mental, emotional, and spiritual well-being.
 Her interest in Integrative Medicine comes from her desire to understand the whole context of a person's life and address the root causes of illness in order to better promote health and wellness.
-In her free time, she enjoys dance classes, cooking, reading, and spending time with her friends and family.

 Rupa Mahadevan, MD; Osher Fellow 2016-17